 - Skin complaints (Eczema, spots, hives)

-Charlotte Fraser is committed to cognitive health, which is why she integrates cognitive performance assessments from CBS Health in all her nutritional consultations, as standard, to measure how your brain is doing over time.
-Her nutritional therapy now includes a quick, fun series of tasks that objectively measure your memory, reasoning, verbal ability, and attention—all facets of cognition that are important in your everyday life.
+With the close correlation between gut and brain health, Charlotte Fraser integrates cognitive performance assessments in her nutrition consultations to measure how your brain is doing over time.
+Her nutritional therapy includes a quick, fun series of tasks that objectively measure your memory, reasoning, verbal ability, and attention—all facets of cognition that are important in your everyday life.

 Why Measure Cognition?